cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Definitions

 - `Interchain Account`: An account on a host chain.
 An interchain account has all the capabilities of a normal account.
-However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signal what transactions the interchain account should execute
+However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signals what transactions the interchain account should execute.
 - `Interchain Account Owner`: An account on the controller chain.
-Every interchain account on a host chain has a respective owner account on the controller chain
+Every interchain account on a host chain has a respective owner account on the controller chain.
 - `Controller Chain`: The chain registering and controlling an account on a host chain.
-The controller chain sends IBC packets to the host chain to control the account
+The controller chain sends IBC packets to the host chain to control the account.
 - `Host Chain`: The chain where the interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.

 The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-routing-module), respectively.

 ### Desired Properties

 - Permissionless
 - Fault tolerance: A controller chain must not be able to control accounts registered by other controller chains.
-For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable
+For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
-Transactions should be executed by an interchain account in the order in which they are sent by the controller chain
+Transactions should be executed by an interchain account in the order in which they are sent by the controller chain.
-- If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel
+- If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel.
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account.
 The controller chain is responsible for enforcing this logic.
 - The controller chain must store the account address of any owned interchain account's registered on host chains
-- A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking)
+- A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).

 ## Technical Specification